 Staff Management.
 For the most prominent household management positions, you can expect to have a handful of employees to organise and put to effective use.
 Employee scheduling, task delegation, supervision, hiring and firing, even workplace safety training: these are just a few of the many responsibilities a manager signs up for.

 Procurement and Money Management.
 Most managerial positions, whether in an office or private household, come with purchasing, budgeting and inventory responsibilities.
-Again, the supplies and budgets will vary depending on the household, but your organisational and money management skills can be applied to any buying and budgeting demands.
+Again, the supplies and budgets will vary depending on the household.
+But your organisational and money management skills can be applied to any buying demands.
+As well as any budgeting demands.

 Household Cleaning Skills.
 Although managerial demands may not include the bulk of daily household cleaning responsibilities, those skills are still valuable to managers.
 You will likely need to train your staff on certain cleaning procedures, as well as evaluate their work, provide feedback, and, most importantly, be absolutely sure they are performing each cleaning task in a safe manner.

 Communication Skills.
 This is another essential skill which covers a lot of fronts.
 You must be able to communicate with your staff, of course.
-You must also carry the confidence to report to and collaborate with your homeowners to understand exactly what they want over a given day.
+You must also carry the confidence to report to and collaborate with your homeowners.
+So that you understand exactly what they want over a given day.
 Additionally, you must be able to deal with contractors and other third-party service providers.
 As a manager, you are communicating the wishes of the homeowner to everybody capable of making those wishes a reality.

 Polo & Tweed House Management Training Prepares You for Success

 Once you’ve decided which skills training modules suit you best, contact us for a consultation.
-We are eager to hear from you and find out how our House Management training services can propel you to success!
+We are eager to hear from you.
+And ready to find out how our House Management training services can propel you to success!